|

 laws.

-Explanatory theories attempt to explain the observations
+Explanatory theories explain the observations rather than

-rather than generalize them.
+generalize them.

 Whereas laws are descriptions of empirical